|

 026/029 |

 During the past 24 hours, solar activity was low.
-6 active sunspot regions were on the visble disk, with no M-class and above flares produced.
-Due to the effect of recurrent coronal hole high speed stream, the solar wind speed increased to about 440 km/s, and the geomagnetic field was active for 6 hours and quiet to unsettled for the rest of the time. |
+Nine active sunspot regions were on the visble disk without any M-class or above flares produced.
+The solar wind speed decreased to about 410 km/s.
+The geomagnetic field was at quiet levels. |

-Within next three days, the solar activity will be mainly low with little chance for M-class flares.
-Due to the effect of recurrent coronal hole high speed stream, the geomagnetic field is expect to reach active levels on 6 Jul and quiet to unsettled on 7-8 Jul. |
+Within the next three days, the solar activity will be low to moderate with chance for M-class flares.
+The geomagnetic field is expected to be mainly quiet to unsettled. |

 |